SamuelNeves/latexHighlighter/README.md

 Script hardcoded, made in python to highlight a set of words  in a latex source file.

-The set of words is listed in the file  "listOfWords.txt" separeted by '\n'.
+The set of words is listed in the file  "listOfWords.txt", separeted by '\n'.

-To do this the script read the .tex file and the "listOfWords.txt" and replace the words with \textit command plus the word.
+To do this, the script read the .tex file and the "listOfWords.txt" and replace the words with \textit command plus the word.

 Actually the output file is named "myfile.tex".